googlearchive/observe-js/README.md

 ----------------------------------------------
 The Object.observe() mechanism only reports changes in value to data properties of objects.
 If a property is configured to be an accessor, nothing is reported about assignments to that accessor.

-It is up to the implementation of the accessor to notify when it's value has changed.
+It is up to the implementation of the accessor to notify when its value has changed.
 The ChangeSummary library assumes that any accessor which wishes to be observable does this and does it correctly.
 E.g.

     var obj = {
       id: 1